will-hart/whalesong/README.md

   - [x] work out why the itch build isn't working
   - [ ] do a "Final final v1 latest" release before the jam ends
   - [ ] deploy to itch
-  - [ ] add screenshots and details to the jam page
+  - [x] add screenshots and details to the jam page
   - [ ] test deployed version

+These ideas were abandoned due to it being a game jam game:

-- abandoned
+  - weather
     - wind
+    - storms
+  - stretch goals
+    - add more encounters
+    - add islands
+    - add more music variety
+    - ships avoid icebergs :grimace:
+  - ship volume depends on proximity to the whale
+  - icebergs have different sizes without blurring

 [https://www.youtube.com/shorts/QaFM5X7KZX4](https://www.youtube.com/shorts/QaFM5X7KZX4)